-The E (economy) series MIGs are designed for the average user in mind who will typically use the MIG to weld Mild Steels.
+The ES (economy/Stick) series MIGs are designed for the average user in mind who will typically use the MIG, Flux-Cored and Stick functions to weld Mild Steels.
 So, the metal type is assumed to be steel.
-Other, more advanced MIGs in the product line allow you to choose the type of metal as well.
+More advanced units in the product line allow you to choose the type of metal in addition to the Wire Speed and metal thickness .
 But for this simplified version, steel is the default metal.
 If you need to weld other metals, use the manual mode and the default MIG C25 mode.
 This includes the spool gun mode for Aluminum.